dineshchhantyal/chart_gizmo/docs/examples.md

 ## Running the Examples

 > **Note:** All example commands below assume you are running them from the `/examples` directory of your Chart Gizmo installation.
+Syntactic data are used in these examples.

 Navigate to the examples directory in the repository: